muxup/muxup-site/pages/2023q1/commercially-available-risc-v-silicon.md

   hierarchies.
 If I were to do this again (or if I revisit this in the future), I'd look to rectify that.
 There a whole bunch of other micro-architectural details it would be interesting to detail too.
+  * I've picked up CoreMark numbers where available, but of course that's a very limited metric to compare cores.
+It's also not always clear which compiler was used, which extensions were targeted and so on.
+Plus when the figure is taken from an IP core product page, the numbers may refer to a newer version of the IP.
+Where there are multiple numbers floating about I've listed them all.
 * There's a lot of chips here - but although I've likely missed some, not so many that it's impossible to enumerate.
 RISC-V is growing rapidly, so perhaps this will change in the next year or two.